 - Two to Tango Dance Club

 The chance to try everything.
-As a theatre arts major, you will not only learn the fundamentals of theatre arts, but you will also have the flexibility to focus on specialized topics, including opera, dance and technical theatre.
-By completing practicums in subjects like costume shop and light and sound, you’ll gain additional theatre experience and leadership skills to help you reach your full potential.
+As a theatre arts major, you will learn not only the fundamentals of theatre arts, but you also will have the flexibility to focus on specialized topics, such as opera, dance and technical theatre.
+By completing practicums in areas like costume shop and light and sound, you’ll gain additional theatre experience and leadership skills to help you reach your full potential.

 Performances galore.
-The theatre department offers four main-stage productions, a Theatre for Young Audiences touring production, student-directed Short Play Festivals, the New Playwrights Festival and a dance concert.
+The music and theatre arts department offers five main stage productions, including a Theatre for Young Audiences touring production, student-directed Short Play Festivals and a dance concert.
 Each of our productions take place in facilities with state-of-the-art equipment and acoustics.

 Classes and faculty that make an impact.
-The theatre arts program gives you direct access to talented faculty who are excited to support your goals.
-Our smaller class sizes allow you to work one-on-one with your professors and peers who share the same passions as you.
+The theatre arts program gives you direct access to a diverse array of theatre professors whose degrees are from some of the best programs in the country.
+Smaller class sizes allow you to work one-on-one with your professors and peers who share the same passions as you.
+And as one of only a few programs in the region that houses music, theatre and dance in the same department, you'll experience a rare and extremely beneficial collaboration between all three disciplines.

 UWEC graduates leave with a well-rounded education and an impressive resume, making them ideal job candidates.
 Alumni go on to perform wherever their hearts take them — on Broadway or close to home at the Eau Claire Children’s Theatre.